Remember when battlefield photos revealed Russian troops were using a Chinese-made armored vehicle?

 Other recent worrying issues

-This isn’t the first time in recent months that images of Chinese-made armored vehicles have been published online.
+Around the same time, images of Chinese-made armored vehicles had been published online.
 In August 2024, images began circulating online showing a Chinese armored tactical vehicle in use by Moscow Metro.

 Posted by a Russian Telegram channel